2.5 Dimensional Seduction

 2.5 Dimensional Seduction (2.5次元の, Nitengo-jigen no Ririsa), (Note: The kanji 誘惑 in the Japanese title, glossed with furigana as (リリサ, Ririsa), are normally read as Yūwaku ("temptation", "lure", "allurement", or "seduction").) abbreviated as Nigoriri (にごリリ), is a Japanese manga series written and illustrated by Yu Hashimoto.
-It began serialization on Shueisha's Shōnen Jump+ website in June 2019.
+It was serialized on Shueisha's Shōnen Jump+ website from June 2019 to December 2025, with its chapters collected in twenty-five tankōbon volumes.
 An anime television series adaptation produced by J.C.Staff aired from July to December 2024.
 A second season has been announced.

 Premise

 Masamune Okumura is a second-year high school student who serves as the president and only member of his school's manga club.
 An otaku, he claims he has no interest in real girls due to his obsession with a fictional character named Liliel (リリエル, Ririeru).
 Suddenly, a first-year student named Lilysa Amano, who is passionate about cosplay, joins the club and recruits Okumura to be her official photographer.
 When Okumura learns her favorite character is also Liliel, he starts to fall in love with her, making him feel conflicted.
 Other girls soon join the club as well, including Okumura's childhood friend Mikari Tachibana, whose unrequited love for him constantly leaves her frustrated.